rse/es6-features/README.md

   the default, but for ECMAScript 5 the "traditional" syntactic sugar style with semicolons?*

-  ECMAScript since its earliest days supported automatic semicolon interference, of course.
+  ECMAScript since its earliest days supported automatic semicolon inference/insertion, of course.
 But people coding ECMAScript 5 started it in an era where lots of tools (especially source code compressors) had problems when simicolons where left out from the source code.
 As a consequence, most ECMAScript 5 coders sticked to the traditional coding style with semicolons as the syntactic sugar, although in most of the cases they are not necessary.
 But this era is gone today.
-  Both ECMAScript 6 and all tools (including compressors) perfectly support automatic semicolon interference nowadays.
+  Both ECMAScript 6 and all tools (including compressors) perfectly support automatic semicolon inference/insertion nowadays.
 As a consequence, ECMAScript 6 coders nowadays finally can nearly get rid of all semicolons and this way clutter their source code a lot less with bare syntactic sugar.
 Ralf S. Engelschall is a strong promoter of reducing